ErickXBT/NANA-AI/README.md

-  # NANA website Figma
+  # NANA AI

-  This is a code bundle for NANA website Figma.
-The original project is available at https://www.figma.com/design/pQy3ZvHfZbO48FlbwTotpt/NANA-website-Figma.
+  This is a code bundle for NANA AI

   ## Running the code